ARSIBR/Crypto-Currency-API/README.md

 ## Data Sources

-The data is fetched from a cryptocurrency API.
+The data is fetched from Coinmarketcap a cryptocurrency API.
 Ensure you have the API key and the correct endpoint to fetch the data.

-## Contributions

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.